opencord/bbsim/docs/source/index.rst

            C-Tag starting value, each ONU will get a sequential one (targeting 1024 ONUs per BBSim instance the range is big enough) (default 900)
      -cpuprofile string
            write cpu profile to file
-     -dhcp
+     -delay int
+           The delay between ONU DISCOVERY batches in milliseconds (1 ONU per each PON PORT at a time (default 200) -dhcp
            Set this flag if you want DHCP to start automatically -logCaller